-Under Ordinance No. OCSD-49 adopted on March 28, 2018, the District established residential Sewer Service Charges, except within Revenue Area No. 14 (for which service is billed directly to the IRWD), based on the cost of services and facilities provided to each customer of the District.
-The noticed public hearing held in connection with the adoption of this ordinance considered an increase in the single family residential rate, the underlying rate for all of the District's sewer service charges, of 1.2% for Fiscal Year 2018-19 through Fiscal Year 2022-23.
-These increases were approved by the Board through the adoption of Ordinance No. OCSD-49.
-The District deferred the approved 1.2% rate increase for fiscal year 2020-21 due to coronavirus sensitivities but expects to implement the 1.2% increases scheduled in each of fiscal years 2021-22 and 2022-23 as approved.
+Under Ordinance No. OC SAN-58 adopted on March 22, 2023, the District established residential Sewer Service Charges, except within Revenue Area No. 14 (for which service is billed directly to the IRWD), based on the cost of services and facilities provided to each customer of the District.
+The noticed public hearing held in connection with the adoption of this ordinance considered an increase in the single family residential rate, the underlying rate for all of the District's sewer service charges, of 3.5% for Fiscal Year 2023-24 through Fiscal Year 2027-28.
+These increases were approved by the Board through the adoption of Ordinance No. OC SAN-58.